Residential Design Program Must-Haves: Efficiency and Sustainability

 Coupled with the fact that demand for upscale and specialized home design is waning, graduates from residential design programs who have expertise in energy-efficient, sustainable home design should find plenty of job opportunities.

-Job growth for interior designers is estimated to increase by 4 percent through 2026, which is slower than average for all occupations.
+Job growth for interior designers is estimated to increase by 4% through 2028, which is slower than average for all occupations.

 Common Tasks for Residential Designers